ishitagupta1/Leads-Tracker---Chrome-extension/README.md

 # Leads-Tracker---Chrome-extension
-This project was initially based on "Learn Javascript" by Scrimba, with customizations and modifications made by Ishita Gupta.
+<h3>This project was initially based on "Learn Javascript" by Scrimba, with customizations and modifications made by Ishita Gupta.</h3>
+<p>Resource:<a href="https://scrimba.com/learn/learnjavascript">Learn Javascript</a>(Build a chrome extension)</p>
-Resource: "Learn Javascript" (Build a chrome extension)-https://scrimba.com/learn/learnjavascript I've added an option to remove individual leads from the list.
+<p>I've added an option to remove individual leads from the list.</p>